EsaLaboratory/OPLEM/README.md

-# Open Platform for Local Energy Markets (OPEN)
+# Open Platform for Local Energy Markets (OPLEM)

-A private version of Open Platform for Energy Networks (OPEN).
+This is an extension of Open Platform for Energy Networks (OPEN) available in https://github.com/EPGOxford/OPEN

-The version as it stands currently is th same as the public one available in https://github.com/EPGOxford/OPEN

 Overview
 =============

-Oxford University's Energy and Power Group's Open Platform for Energy Networks (OPEN) provides a python toolset for modelling, simulation and optimisation of smart local energy systems.
+Oxford University's Energy and Power Group's Open Platform for Energy Networks (OPEN) provides a Python toolset for the modelling, simulation and optimisation of smart local energy systems.
-The framework combines distributed energy resource modelling (e.g. for PV generation sources, battery energy storage systems, electric vehicles), energy market modelling, power flow simulation and multi-period optimisation for scheduling flexible energy resources.
+The framework combines distributed energy resource modelling (e.g. for PV generation sources, battery energy storage systems, and electric vehicles), energy market modelling, power flow simulation and multi-period optimisation for scheduling flexible energy resources.

 OPEN and the methods used are presented in detail in the following publication: